ClassificationThis section has been translated automatically.

 - Pathomechanisms (classification according to the classification scheme of Cooms and Gell)

-- All sources (food allergy, animal hair allergy; insect venom allergy
+- Allergen sources (food allergy, animal dander allergy; insect venom allergy)

 - Course and prognosis (acute or chronic allergy)